glowlabs-org/PhaseIRewardsSimulator/v1-preprocessor/UserSpecification.md

   }
 ```

+You will notice that the above example reflects two steps that have been taken.
+The first step was to prune weeks 96 and 97, and the second step was to shift
+down all of the remaining weeks, such that what used to be week 98 is now week
+97.

 After this, the cgpLeftovers values must be merged by a factor of 2.08.
 This
 means that week 97 will be changed so that its value is equal to the sum
 previous values of week 97, and 98, and 8% of 99.
 Week 98 will be changed so